pnnl/ruleset-checking-tool/docs/ruleset_functions/baseline_systems/baseline_hvac_sub_functions/is_hvac_sys_heating_type_furnace.md

 # is_hvac_sys_heating_type_furnace

 **Description:** Returns TRUE if the HVAC system heating system heating type is furnace.
-Returns FALSE if the HVAC system heating system has anything other than furnace or if it has more than 1 heating system.
+Returns FALSE if the HVAC system heating system has anything other than furnace.

 **Inputs:**
 - **B-RMR**: To evaluate if the hvac system is modeled with heating type furnace.